SOLID-engineer/dev-onboarding/react_js_dev.md

 # Before start

-To start at a React Js engineer at SOLID engineer, you must strong at Javascript language.
-And having knowledge at these things:
+To start at a React Js engineer at SOLID engineer, you must have solid understanding about Javascript language.
+It is also welcomed if you prepare for yourself knowledge about:

 - ES6 syntax, read more [here](https://www.w3schools.com/js/js_es6.asp)
 - React concept, read [Thinking in JS](https://reactjs.org/docs/thinking-in-react.html)